bahattinumur/pizza-shop/README.md

 <h1> PIZZA SHOP WEBSITE </h1>

-This is the interface example of a tour website .
+This is the interface example of a pizza shop website .

 Designed to be suitable different screen sizes.
 (Full Responsive)